17 Top-Rated Attractions & Things to Do in Mississauga

 For dining on the water, head to the marina area and grab a table at Snug Harbour.
 This Port Credit landmark has been operating here for over 25 years and serves up fresh seafood and other dishes both indoors and outdoors on one of Mississauga's best patios.

-2. Shop at Square One Mall
+2. Shop at Square One Shopping Centre

-One of Canada's first large-scale malls, Square One has been open for nearly 50 years.
+One of Canada's first large-scale malls, Square One Shopping Centre has been open for nearly 50 years.
 It is also one of the largest malls in Canada.
 Over the decades, the mall has evolved and grown, and today it is the premier destination in Mississauga for shopping.
 Inside, 330 shops across the retail spectrum vie for your hard-earned dollars.
 Retailers include an Apple Store, Hudson's Bay, and one of only two Ontario locations of fashion retailer Simons.

-Square One has undertaken significant renovations over the past few years to enhance the shopping experience.
+Square One Shopping Centre has undertaken significant renovations over the past few years to enhance the shopping experience.
 These improvements include high ceilings with skylights; wider walkways; improved parking options; and a new dining area called the Food District, which showcases the latest in dining innovation.

 3. Enjoy Beaches and Picnics at Jack Darling Memorial Park